Senior Research Fellow & BRIDGES Scientific Coordinator

 Andrea Pogliano is Lecturer in Sociology of Media and Communication at the University of Piemonte Orientale.
 He is also Research Affiliate at FIERI and member of the Editorial Board of Sociologica.
 International Journal for Sociological Debate.
 He obtained his PhD in Sociology by the University of Milan in 2008 and his main research interests include media representations and production, migration and communication.
 He has been involved in several EU-funded projects on migration, such as Concordia Discors and AMICALL, and he has also worked on the politicisation on refugees for the H2020 CEASAVAL project.
 He has experience as curator of photo exhibitions and screenwriter of two short documentary films on migration in Italy.

-Marcello Maneri is Associate Professor of Sociology at the University of Milano Bicocca, where he teaches Media and Cultural Sociology.
+Marcello Maneri is a Research Affiliate at FIERI and Associate Professor of Sociology at the University of Milano Bicocca, where he teaches Media and Cultural Sociology.
 After obtaining a PhD in Sociology at the University of Trento in 1995, he was involved in several national and EU-funded projects on migration, security, and racism.
 He is and has been a member of the Editorial/Scientific Board of several journals such as Contemporary Sociology, Etnografia e Ricerca Qualitativa, Asylon(s), Cartografie Sociali, Conflitti Globali and Progetto CittàSicure.
 His research focuses on news and migration, racism, public discourse on crime and security, and moral panics.
 He is currently finalising a book with Ann Morning on the notions of genealogical groups’ essentialised difference in Italy and the United States, which will be published by Russell-Sage in 2022.

-Emanuela is a researcher at FIERI.
+Emanuela Roman is a Researcher at FIERI.
 She obtained her PhD in Human Rights by the University of Palermo in 2017.
 She holds an MA in Human Rights from the University of Padova and a LLM from the International University College of Turin.
 Her interests include: migration governance in the Mediterranean; the externalisation and informalisation of EU migration, asylum and border management policies and their impact on migrants’ rights; the EU return and readmission policies; immigration detention; and the reception and integration of asylum-seekers and refugees in Italy.
 She has been involved in H2020 projects like MEDRESET, CEASAVAL and TRAFIG.
 She is students’ supervisor at the Human Rights and Migration Law Clinic of Turin.

 Professor of Politics